Sound healing: The word is emotive.

 March To Your Own Beat

-Healing with sound is a vast subject that still requires much research to be fully understood.
+Sound healing requires more research to be fully understood.
 What is fact, though, is that those who try it are in support of it and that no one can argue with the power of music.

 Whether you are looking for an alternative method of healing to coincide with traditional medicine, or are simply looking for a new way to relax, recuperate, and rejuvenate your mind, sound healing has so many possibilities that you are guaranteed to find something that suits you (even if it is only recreational).

-Sound therapy can be maximized when used in conjunction with meditation.
+Sound therapy is even more effective when used in conjunction with meditation.
 If you are looking to delve into different waters, perhaps it will be worth it to invest in (and learn how to play) one or more of the instruments listed above.

 What are your thoughts on sound healing?
 Do you have any stories about how healing with sound has worked for you?
 We’d love to hear them.
 Leave a comment below!